4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/state.rst

     # etc...

-To store the state for later, you simply just update the source with a :meth:`~fourinsight.engineroom.utils.PersistentJSON.push()`.
+To store the state for later, you simply just update the source with a :meth:`~fourinsight.engineroom.utils.PersistentDict.push()`.

 .. code-block:: python

     # Update remote source
     state.push()

-Then, the state is available next time you run your script by doing a :meth:`~fourinsight.engineroom.utils.PersistentJSON.pull()`.
+Then, the state is available next time you run your script by doing a :meth:`~fourinsight.engineroom.utils.PersistentDict.pull()`.

 .. code-block:: python